You are here

 If you’re a fan of American Ninja Warrior, you may be familiar with Kevin Brekke’s work to flip, twist, and ratchet up contestants.

-Last year, the Las Vegas was one of seven winners — out of 2,500 entries — in a nationwide design challenge for the competition series.
+Last year, the Las Vegan was one of seven winners — out of 2,500 entries — in a nationwide design challenge for the competition series.
 Brekke’s creation, dubbed “Crank It Up,” continues to be an upper-body nightmare for Ninja Warrior contestants, who had to “crank” ratchet-like handles upward before lurching forward to the next set of handles.

 “Crank It Up” was such a hit that it helped Brekke, ’17 BS Entertainment Engineering & Design, land a job with The ATS Team, a Burbank, California-based firm that has provided production, rigging, challenge, art, and stunt work for every major television network and studio, including designing obstacle courses for American Ninja Warrior and bringing them to life.